Edmund Phelps On Innovation, Prosperity, & The Good Life

 Explorations of it can be found in the works of philosophers like Aristotle, literary figures like Shakespeare, and economists like John Maynard Keynes.

-And I’d venture to guess its something that appears in the writings and art of every major civilization and that this question was one even early humans grappled with.
+And I’d venture to guess it’s something that appears in the writings and art of every major civilization and that this question was one even early humans grappled with.

 In your book Mass Flourishing, you make a connection between the Good Life and economic dynamism - economies characterized by high levels of innovation, rising economic productivity, and rising wages.